ankitsm08/ankitsm08/README.md

 ## About Me

 - 🎓 Studying in class 11 science stream
-- 💻 Programming in Python and C++
+- 💻 Programming in Python, C and C++
+- 📏 Know basic HTML, CSS and javascript
 - 🖥️ Using Visual Studio Code for coding
 - ☕ Also familiar with JAVA (used for school projects)
-- 🤖 Interest in robotics and automation
+- 🤖 Interest in robotics, data science and automation

 ## How to Reach Me

 - GitHub: [@ankitsm08](https://github.com/ankitsm08)

 ## Interests

 - 📚 Love for puzzles and problems
 - ♟️ Enjoy playing chess and checkers